Hermann Abbestée: Career

-Abbestée was in 1752 employed by the Danish Asiatic Company as a trade assistant in Tranquebar.
+In 1752, Abbestée was employed by the Danish Asiatic Company as a trade assistant in Tranquebar.
 He arrived in 1753 on board the company's ship Sydermanland.
 He was in 1755 sent on a mission to Travancore to negotiate a factory in Colachel under his own management.
 He was its first Opperhoofd but was already the following year appointed as Opperhoofd of the factory in Calicut.

-In 1760, Abbestée returned to Tranquebar and was upon H. J. Forch's death, on 29 April 1761, elected as acting governor of the colony.
-In 1775, he was succeeded by David Brown and returned to Copenhagen.
-He was appointed as one of the seven directors of the Danish Asiatic Company.
-He represented the Danish Asiatic Company in the commission which was set up in connection with the transfer of the east Asiatic colonies to the state in 1777.
-Abbestée was the same year appointed as the first royal governor of Danish India and was granted the rank of Brigadier.
-In September he and his family boarded a ship bound for Tranquebar but the voyage ran into complications and it did not arrive until January 1779.
+In 1760, Abbestée returned to Tranquebar and upon H. J. Forch's death, on 29 April 1761, was elected as the colony's acting governor.
+In 1775, he was succeeded by David Brown.
+He and his family returned to Copenhagen in the Danish Asiatic Company's frigate Ganges.
+The ship set sail from Tranquebar in February 1775, bound for Copenhagen.
+She reached Copenhagen on 27 August 1775.

+Abbestée was appointed one of the seven directors of the Danish Asiatic Company.
+He represented the company in the commission which was set up in connection with the transfer of the East Asiatic colonies to the state in 1777.
+In the same year, he was appointed the first royal governor of Danish India and was granted the rank of Brigadier.
+He and his family boarded the ship Dronning Juliana Maria in December, bound for Tranquebar, but the voyage ran into complications and did not arrive until 16 January 1779.
 In 1782, he successfully applied for permission to leave his office and return to Copenhagen.
-It was granted him but due to deaths among his colleagues he ended up acting as governor until finally being replaced by Peter Anker in 1788.
-Ge returned to Copenhagen in 1789.
+It was granted him but due to deaths among his colleagues, he ended up acting as governor until finally being replaced by Peter Anker in 1788.
+He returned to Copenhagen in 1789.

-Abbestée was alongside his office as governor also operating as a trader, partly backed by Anglo-Indian capital.
+Alongside his office as governor, Abbestée also worked as a trader, partly backed by Anglo-Indian capital.